Ensuring Reliable Service

 - Smart grid technology: From utility poles to computer systems and communications networks, we’re adding advanced technology that helps detect power outages, troubleshoot the cause and restore power faster.

-- Tree trimming: Falling tree limbs is one of the primary sources of power outages.
+- Vegetation management: We work hard to balance our customers’ needs for reliable electricity and the health and viability of trees.
+We use ISA certified arborists to plan and inspect all vegetation management and pruning.
+Vegetation conflicts with energized equipment are one of the primary sources of power outages.
 As part of our prevention efforts, we trim trees along 3,500 miles of distribution power lines per year.

 - Inspections: We conduct thorough inspections and tests of our systems throughout the year to detect issues before they result in outages, including the use of infrared and other technology.